breadboard-ai/breadboard/seeds/breadboard/docs/nodes.md

 The node takes a property bag as its input and passes it along to the next node, unmodified.

-You can supply `message` property as input to provide a helpful message alongside the input request.

 ### Example:

 ```js